mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-01-week-2-programme.md

 **Venue:** Tuesday October 22nd: UG55B

 - **Hands on sequencing demonstration run by Gemma Kay**
- 	-	exciting chance to see sequences are generated on the Oxford Nanopore platform
+ 	-	exciting chance to see how sequences are generated on the Oxford Nanopore platform

 ***